ywwg/art-guidelines/lace_grant_application.md

 # Firefly Lace Grant

 ## Overview
-The Firefly Arts Collective, (FAC), is excited to offer a grant program for our annual event in the woods.
+The Firefly Arts Collective is excited to offer a grant program for our annual event in the woods.
 In honor of our event's tenth anniversary, each year Firefly gives out three large-scale grants to ambitious projects that embody our values.
 These projects not only serve as spectacles at Firefly, but also represent Firefly outside of our event at Open Studios, FIGMENT Boston, and other similar events.
 These projects must be appropriate large in scale, spectacular, and suitable for presentation at a variety of venues.

-### Review Criteria
+## Review Criteria

 Proposals will be evaluated based on the following factors: